shawnsustaita/Nagios_NRPE_check_cas_plugin/README.md

 check_cas has only been tested in a very limited fashion with Jasig Central Authentication Service version 3.5.2.1.

+# Debug
+Debug mode will dump the web servers response content.

 # Caveats
 The fillout form portion of the code depends on finding the form.
 The form is found based on its present fields.
 WWW::Mechanize's form_with_fields()